 For example, states with high per capita spending on police tend to have high levels of spending per employee, reflecting the labor-intensive nature of police work.
 That is, states that spend more per capita tend to have higher costs of living and that drives up wages.
-Thus, cost of living differences account for some of the variation in per capita spending.
+Thus, cost of living differences among states account for some of the variation in per capita spending.

-Meanwhile, states with high per capita spending on corrections are a mix of states with high labor costs and large populations of individuals in local or state prisons or under parole or probation.
+States with high per capita spending on corrections are a mix of states with high labor costs and those with large populations of individuals in state or local prisons or under parole or probation.

 However, police and corrections employees are often paid above the amount that these labor market conditions might predict.
 Some states with moderate per capita corrections costs, such as Georgia, compensate for a high number of people in prison, on probation, or on parole by employing fewer staff per inmate, probationer, and parolee, and by spending less per employee on payroll costs.4

 There are also significant differences in police spending, as a share of overall spending, across localities simply because different levels of government fund police (and other services) in different states.
-For example, the city of Las Vegas, Nevada spent less than 2 percent of its budget on the police in 2019, but Clark County, Nevada spent 12 percent of its budget on police.
-In contrast, police spending was a little over 1 percent of the Cook County, Illinois, budget in 2019 but 18 percent of the Chicago city budget.
-New York City spent nearly $6 billion on police in 2019 but that was just 6 percent of its budget in part because New York City public school spending was included in the city's budget—and accounted for a third of the city’s spending.
+For example, the city of Las Vegas, Nevada spent less than 2 percent of its budget on the police in 2020, but Clark County, Nevada spent 12 percent of its budget on police.
+In contrast, police spending accounted for 24 percent of the City of Milwaukee's budget but just 6 percent of the County of Milwaukee's budget.
+New York City spent nearly $6 billion on police in 2020, but that was only 6 percent of its budget in part because New York City public school spending was included in the city's budget—and accounted for a third of the city’s overall spending in 2020.